 My clients know I am a doctor, but I am a real person.
 (Some of my dogs eat poop, no matter what I try.)
 I currently am “mom” to four rescue dogs, two of which are blind.
 Additionally, I rescue dogs with significant medical issues from rural animal controls, as well as rescue dogs from puppy mills.

 I maintain a blog in order to create an accurate but entertaining online resource for pet owners.
 It’s called VetChick.com, and it contains articles covering a wide variety of pet health topics.

 I look forward to getting to know new people and their pets!
-If you have a vet you love, but would like to add acupuncture to your pet’s treatment plan, I will provide that treatment, and leave your other care to you and your veterinarian.
-Visits to my acupuncture clinic are intended for acupuncture-related treatments only.
+If you have a vet you love, but would like to add acupuncture and/or laser to your pet’s treatment plan, I can provide that treatment, and leave your other care to you and your veterinarian.
 Nothing makes me happier than helping a cat or dog who has been sick or hurting, and making life better for the whole family.

 Karen Louis DVM, MS, cVMA, LSHC-S